neverRare/butter/doc/language/control_flow.md

 ## While

 `while` repeatedly executes the body while the condition is true.
-This kind of statement shouldn't be used as expression.

 ```butter
 i = 0;